Web analytics dashboard showing total clicks, impressions, average CTR, and average position with data graph.

 If leaving your agency means losing your website, you don't own your marketing.
 You're renting it.
 And for home services contractors and franchise owners, that matters more than your monthly invoice.

 Most home services owners judge a marketing agency on two things: the monthly fee and the leads.
 Both matter.
-But they skip the question that ends up costing the most.
+But they skip the question that costs the most when it goes wrong.
 When you part ways, who owns your website, your content, and your ad accounts?
+We ask because we keep meeting contractors and franchise owners who learned the answer the hard way.

 The website lock-in trap most owners don't see coming